I did a quick peek at three hives today. The weather stinks, but the colonies seem to be in pretty good shape.

 It bothers me when I hear from new beekeepers who needlessly lose their colonies because someone told them to leave the bees alone as much as possible.

 I’m stumbling through this beekeeping business like everyone else.
 I don’t have the means to sign up for a Master Beekeeper degree, but I’ve made huge mistakes over the years that I’ve learned well from (I hope), and I’ll never stop making mistakes because that’s how I get better at what I’m doing (I hope).
 I think I got lucky by not having a mentor to tell me what’s what from the beginning.
 Not that I haven’t had excellent teachers, but I largely work without a net and after blindly following some bad advice when I started, I’m at the point now where I barely listen to anyone.
-I’d rather make my mistakes, follow my instincts and learn the hard way than be misguided by someone telling I should never do this, that or the other thing. %$#@! that.
+I’d rather make my mistakes, follow my instincts and learn the hard way than be misguided by someone telling I should never do this, that or the other thing.

 Seriously.
 It really bothers me when I hear from a new beekeeper who lost their bees because someone told to them to always leave their bees alone.
 It’s not the first time I’ve seen new beekeepers lose their colonies because they were too afraid to bother their bees.
 If I didn’t stick my face in my hives every couple weeks for the first few years of my beekeeping, including the winter time, I wouldn’t have learned anything.
-Yes, there may be some risks in doing that, but the risks of not doing that are worse.
+Yes, there may be some risks in doing that, but the risks of not doing that could be worse.

 Messing with my bees more than I should have was the best education in beekeeping I could have given myself.
 And maybe it still is.